akofman/cordova-plugin-dbmeter/README.md

 ## Installation

 ```
+cordova plugin add cordova-plugin-add-swift-support
 cordova plugin add cordova-plugin-dbmeter
 ```
-The iOS part is written in Swift so the [Swift support plugin](https://github.com/akofman/cordova-plugin-add-swift-support) is configured as a dependency in [plugin.xml](https://github.com/akofman/cordova-plugin-dbmeter/blob/master/plugin.xml#L38).
+The iOS part is written in Swift so the [Swift support plugin](https://github.com/akofman/cordova-plugin-add-swift-support) is needed.

-:warning: Because this plugin doesn't support Swift 3 at the moment, the following preference has to be added in your project :

-`<preference name="UseLegacySwiftLanguageVersion" value="true" />`

 ## Supported Platforms